with AFTER ANNIE #2 & #9

 Sokol Ferizi is a writer, poet, and translator based in Berlin.
 His work includes a book of poems, In a World Without Germany We Could Be So Good Together, and contributions to magazines such as Starship, Havenot, The Moth, and 212, as well as zines such as Lirindja, Kushtetuta, and Lamella.
 He is Contributing Editor and Staff Writer of Stillpoint Magazine.

 KATE HOLFORD artist

-Kate Holford is Art Director of Stillpoint Magazine, an artist and curator based in London, UK.
+Kate Holford is Art Director of Stillpoint Magazine, an artist and curator based in Glasgow.

 AFTER ANNIE #2 & #9 (2018) are from a series of photographs taken in Fergus Falls, Minnesota.
 It is from an ongoing collaborative research project with Editor Anne Marie Spidahl.